YKW-Modding/yo-docs/modding-resources/file-formats/level5-compressed-container.md

 | 6  | Invalid       |
 | 7  | Invalid       |

+> Compression method IDs 6 and 7 are considered invalid and should not appear in valid containers.
+Implementations should ideally treat them as parsing errors.

 After decompression, the resulting stream is used as the actual table data.

 # Example Implementations